Challenges: User experience

 With experienced baby boomer’s generation on their way to retirement and IT teams more burdened than ever with huge backlogs, there is no one to help the business unit users who really understand how their business functions and what a true customer experience should be like.
 Throwing a customer facing login page, or a registration portal in front of end users, does not fulfill the experience.
 The off-the-shelf products from many vendors do not satisfy the best user experience that can be delivered to end customers—a one-size-fits-all approach simply does not work.
 Every bank or financial institution wants to be unique in their value proposition and wants to be on the driving seat.
 Unfortunately for these aspiring financial institutions, bespoke development and customizations are going to be very costly and not replicable.

 The problem is exacerbated by the fact that many large banks and financial institutions have either bought specialized vendors’ siloed products for applications such as checking/savings account management, small business loans, auto financing or fraud detection applications.
-To provide a consistent user experience, exchange-to-exchange (E2E) solutions may need integration between different vendors’ systems.
+To provide a consistent user experience, end-to-end (E2E) solutions may need integration between different vendors’ systems.
 This creates a very disconnected experience—confusing customers, taking longer to build, maintain, upgrade and perform any additional enhancements that are needed encompassing multiple vendors’ products.

 Strategy: Low-code Hyperautomation